 Before taking on his pitching coach duties, Allen worked primarily with WKU’s hitters.
 Jared Andreoli, who spent all four years under Allen, ended his career with his name etched in numerous categories in the Hilltopper baseball record books, including ranking second in WKU history in hits (287) and third in runs scored (196).

-In his five years working with hitters at WKU, the Hilltoppers hit over .300 as a team for the year on two different occassions, including a .330 team average in 2009 - Allen’s first year.
+In his five years working with hitters at WKU, the Hilltoppers hit over .300 as a team for the year on two different occasions, including a .330 team average in 2009 - Allen’s first year.
 WKU ended Allen’s first season on the Hill in the top six in all nine single-season team categories and set new program marks for at bats (2,190), runs (538) and RBI (490).

 The 2009 season also ranks second all-time in school history for total bases (1,152) and walks (290), third in home runs (88) and triples (21), fourth in batting average (.330) and sixth in doubles (124).

-Allen earned a Bachelor of Arts Degree from Blackburn College in 2001 and a Masters Degree in Kinesiology from Indiana State University in 2003.
+He earned a Bachelor of Arts Degree from Blackburn College in 2001 and a Masters Degree in Kinesiology from Indiana State University in 2003.

 Allen is married to the former Cristin Czubik.
-The couple has two daughters, Keelyn and Quinley Jane.
+The couple has two daughters, Keelyn and Quinley Jane, and a son, Rooney.